itsa/itsa.github.io/_docs/vdom/show-hide.md

 module: vdom
 maintainer: Marco Asbreuk
 title: Show or hide a DOM-node
 intro: "This example shows how you can show and hide a node.
-To hide a node on startup, you must add the 'el-hidden' as well as the 'el-transparent' class.
+To hide a node on startup, you must add the 'itsa-hidden' as well as hide the element initially through node.hide().
 The latter is needed to be able to call node.show(true) on the initial hidden Node.
-Whithout 'el-transparent' there won't be a fade-effect for the first time the node gets visible.
-This doesn't account for nodes who are hidden by using node.hide()."
+Without initially hided by JS, there won't be a fade-effect for the first time the node gets visible."
 ---

 <style type="text/css">